fsciortino/Aurora/docs/index.rst

 The library in :py:meth:`~aurora.atomic` provides functions to load and interpolate atomic rates from ADAS ADF-11 files, as well as from ADF-15 photon emissivity coefficients (PEC) files.
 PEC data can alternatively be computed using the collisional-radiative model of CollRadPy, using methods in :py:func:`~aurora.radiation`.

 :py:mod:`aurora` was born as a fast forward model of impurity transport, but it can do much more.
 For example, it may be helpful for parameter scans in modeling of future devices.
-The :py:func:`~aurora.radiation_model` allows one to use ADAS atomic rates and given kinetic profiles to compute line radiation, bremsstrahlung, continuum and soft-x-ray-filtered radiation.
+The :py:func:`~aurora.radiation.radiation_model` method allows one to use ADAS atomic rates and given kinetic profiles to compute line radiation, bremsstrahlung, continuum and soft-x-ray-filtered radiation.
 Ionization equilibria can also be computed using the :py:meth:`~aurora.atomic` methods, thus enabling simple "constant-fraction" models where the total density of an impurity species is fixed to a certain percentage of the electron density.

 Installation